-Exemplarily, in the following, the development of the ZSL a five layer CLT 5×30 is shown.
-Figure 8 presents results for the protection "Type 10" using double layer of gypsum plasterboards with 15 mm thickness each and a falling-off temperature criterion of 800°C. It is clearly visible that the bending resistance starts to decrease not earlier than at around t = 30 min.
+Exemplarily, in the following, the development of the ZSL for a five layer CLT 5×30 is shown.
+Figure 8 presents results for a protected CLT (indicated as configuration type 10 in Figure 8) using double layer of gypsum plasterboards with 15 mm thickness each and a falling-off temperature criterion of 800°C. It is clearly visible that the bending resistance starts to decrease not earlier than at around t = 30 min.
 This is due to the delay of the heating of the CLT and the possibility of stress redistribution to the compression side where plastic deformations are possible.
-Further, it is clearly visible that the load-bearing capacity drops at $t = 30 \, \text{min}$ before the section gets reduced by char at t = 82 min.
-Finally the ZSL can be determined to be slightly below 12 mm.
-Generally, it can be stated for the investigated initially protected CLT that the Option B could not be successfully applied as some of the elements don't reach those load levels within 120 minutes.
-Further, it was observed for all results that values tend to be slightly higher with protection than without but the maximum for the effective ZSL was not greater than 12 mm.
+Further, it is clearly visible that the load-bearing capacity drops at t = 30 min before the section gets reduced by char at

+$t=82\,\mathrm{min}$.
+Finally, the ZSL can be determined to be slightly below 12 mm.
+Generally, it can be stated for the investigated initially protected CLT that the Option B could not be successfully applied as some of the elements do not reach those load levels within 120 minutes.
+Further, it was observed for all results that ZSL thicknesses tend to be slightly higher with protection than without but the maximum for the effective ZSL was not greater than 12 mm.